 Who Are NSO Group?

 Governments have used the software and tools that NSO Group provides to suppress political dissidents and journalists.
-Amnesty International worked with more than 80 journalists in 17 media organizations to release a report on the companies clients in 2021.
+Amnesty International worked with more than 80 journalists in 17 media organizations to release a report on the company’s clients in 2021.

 What is Pegasus?

 One of the most dangerous facts about Pegasus is how many different devices it can break into.
-Currently, governments with access to Pegasus can install it on almost any modern iOS or Android device.
+Governments with access to Pegasus can install it on almost any modern iOS or Android device.
 While companies like Apple do release patches to combat the software, engineers at NSO constantly update it.

 Currently, the Israeli government only licenses the sale of the Pegasus spyware to government bodies rather than private entities.
 However, a single leak of the software could lead to it getting into the hands of hacking groups.
 Moreover, some state-sponsored hackers may already have it, as their government will have the power to buy it from NSO Group.